quantamu/quantamu.github.io/README.md

 QuantA&M is a student organization focused on exploring the fascinating world of quantum computing.
 Our mission is to educate and engage students in the principles and applications of quantum computing through various activities, including:

 - **Book Club**: Biweekly meetings to discuss quantum computing concepts using a common book or textbook.
-- **Workshops**: Hands-on sessions to learn and practice quantum computing skills.
 - **Guest Lectures**: Talks by experts in the field of quantum computing.
 - **Collaborative Projects**: Opportunities to work on quantum computing projects with peers.